 Villa Philmonte Courtyard

-The Villa Philmonte was the summer home of Waite and Genevieve Phillips.
+The Villa Philmonte was the New Mexico home of Waite and Genevieve Phillips.
 It was constructed in the Spanish Mediterranean style from 1926 to 1927 and it is 28,400 square feet in size.
 The Villa Philmonte is a house museum today.
 Tour guides tell the story of the Phillips family, their Philmont Ranch, and the gifting of that ranch in two parcels to the Boy Scouts of America, 1938 and 1941.
 Please call the Philmont Museum for tour information – 575-376-1136.